 A thermostat can help keep your home comfortable and help you control energy usage.
-Your choice of a thermostat will depend on the type of heating and cooling system you have in your home, how you want to use your thermostat and the features you want to have available.
+Your choice of a thermostat will depend on the type of heating and air conditioning system you have in your home, how you want to use your thermostat, and the features you want to have available.

 Before choosing a thermostat, you’ll need to make sure it’s compatible with your heating and cooling system.
-The most common system types are central heat or central heat and air, which can be 24V, gas, oil or electric.
-Other system types include heat pump, electric baseboard, fireplace, and
+The most common system types are central heat or central heat and air conditioning, which can be 24V, gas, oil, or electric.
+Other system types include heat pump, electric baseboard, fireplace, and floor/wall furnace.

 Choose the Thermostat Type